The Adapter-Bot: All-In-One Controllable Conversational Model: Methodology

 We model the Adapter-Bot as an extension of Equation~\ref{eq:backbone} where a further input, namely, the adapter skill-ids $t$, is added to $f_\Theta$.
 We add a set of $p$ residual adapters, parameterized as $\theta_1, \cdots, \theta_p$, to the back-bone model, each of which is indexed by its own skill-id (i.e., index $t$ refers to adapter $t$ with parameters $\theta_t$).
 The skill-id can be either selected by the user or by the dialogue manager (Section~\ref{DM}).
 Formally, the Adapter-Bot models the system response as

 We define a set of dialogue datasets $\mathcal{D}=\{D^1,\cdots,D^p\}$, where each dataset $D^i$ is made of dialogues with their corresponding meta-knowledge $M$ aligned.
 Then, we optimize the adapter parameters in $\theta_t$ to minimize the negative log-likelihood over the dataset of dialogues $D^{t}$ and its knowledge $M$.
-Importantly, a dialogue dataset may encode multiple `skills', and thus each adapter may include multiple abilities in its parameters.